Andy53/ERC.Xdbg/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;Example 2: `ERC --FindNRP 2 true` Generates FindNRP table after searching for the extended NRP in Unicode format.

 `--Rop`
 Attempts to build a ROP chain for the current process.
-Current implementation will only work on 32 bit applications and only utilizes VirtualAlloc.
+Current implementation will only work on 32 bit applications and only utilizes VirtualAlloc, VirtualProtect and HeapCreate.
 &nbsp;&nbsp;&nbsp;&nbsp;Example 1: `ERC --Rop`

 `--RopGadgets`